lgbouma/gyrojo/drivers/HOWTO.md

 --------------------
 _1_ Run the KOI gyrochronology analysis

   (NOTE: this is deprecated after the field star gyro analysis approach.
-  However the "fully inclusive" aspect of this alternative approach, which includes M14/M15 knowledge, might be beneficial.
+  However the "fully inclusive" aspect of this initial implementation, which included M14/M15 knowledge, might be beneficial.
 Sph>500 as a cut is also kind of reasonable.)

   1. `build_koi_table.py`: